Towards Measuring and Modeling "Culture" in LLMs: A Survey: Findings: Defining Culture

-Of the other demographic proxies, while \textbf{gender, sexual orientation, race, ethnicity} and \textbf{religion} are widely studied dimensions of discrimination in NLP and more broadly, AI systems \cite{blodgett-etal-2020-language, yao2023instructions}, they do not focus on cultural aspects of the demographic groups themselves.
-Rather, the studies typically focus on how specific groups are targeted or stereotyped by the models reflecting similar real-world discriminatory behaviors.
-Nonetheless, the persona-driven study of LLMs by \citet{wan-etal-2023-personalized} is worth mentioning, where the authors create prompted conversations between personas defined by several demographic attributes (cultural conditioning) including gender, race, sexual orientation, class, education, profession, religious belief, political ideology, disability, and region.
-Analysis of the conversations reveals significant biases and stereotyping which lead the authors to warn against against persona-based chatbot designs.
-Also worth mentioning is the study of folktales by \citet{wu-etal-2023-cross}, where the primary demographic proxy is still {\em region}, yet their analysis shows how values and gender roles/biases interact across 27 different region-based cultures.
+Of the other demographic proxies, while \textbf{gender, sexual orientation, race, ethnicity} and \textbf{religion} are widely studied dimensions of discrimination in NLP and more broadly, AI systems \cite{blodgett-etal-2020-language, yao2023instructions}, they do not typically focus on cultural aspects of the demographic groups themselves.
+Rather, the studies tend to focus on how specific groups are targeted or stereotyped by the models reflecting similar real-world discriminatory behaviors.
+Nonetheless, the persona-driven study of LLMs by \citet{wan-etal-2023-personalized} and \citet{dammu2024they} are worth mentioning, where the authors create prompted conversations between personas defined by demographic attributes (cultural conditioning) including gender, race, sexual orientation, class, education, profession, religious belief, political ideology, disability, and region (in the former) and caste in Indian context (in the latter).
+Analyses of the conversations reveal significant biases and stereotyping which led the authors to warn against persona-based chatbots in both cases.

+In the study of folktales by \citet{wu-etal-2023-cross}, where the primary demographic proxy is still {\em region}, analysis shows how values and gender roles/biases interact across 27 different region-based cultures.
 Note that here the object of study is the folktales and not the models that are used to analyze the data at a large scale.

-Finally, it is worth mentioning that the range of demographic proxies studied is strongly influenced by and therefore, limited to the ``diversity-and-inclusion'' discourse in the West, and therefore, misses on many other aspects such as {\em caste}, which might be more relevant in other cultural contexts~\cite{sambasivan2021reimagining}.
+Finally, it is worth mentioning that the range of demographic proxies studied is strongly influenced by and therefore, limited to the ``diversity-and-inclusion'' discourse in the West, and therefore, misses on many other aspects such as {\em caste}, which might be more relevant in other cultural contexts~\cite{sambasivan2021reimagining,dammu2024they}.